Louis Jordan (American football)

-Louis John Jordan (January 30, 1890 – March 5, 1918) was an American football player.
+Louis John Jordan (January 30, 1890 – March 5, 1918) was an American college football player.
 He played for the University of Texas from 1911 to 1914 and was the first Texas Longhorns player to be selected as an All-American.
 Jordan was killed by a German artillery barrage while serving in France during World War I. He was among the first four individuals, and the first athlete, inducted into the Longhorn Hall of Honor.
 He was also selected as the honorary captain for the all-time University of Texas football team in 2009.

 Biography

 Early years

 Jordan was born and raised in Gillespie County, near Fredericksburg, Texas.
 He was the son of William J. Jordan and Auguste (Keller) Jordan.
 He received his early education in the local public schools, and worked on the family's ranch in Live Oak, Texas.
 He received his state teaching certificate at age 16 and taught at the Honey Creek school.
 After teaching school for two sessions, Jordan enrolled at the San Antonio Academy, also known as the West Texas Military Academy, in 1910.
 He graduated from the San Antonio Academy in 1911 and won the scholarship medal and a scholarship to the University of Texas.